pingcap/docs/performance-tuning-practices.md

 ### Application configuration

-Comparing with Scenario 5, the application configuration remains the same.
-The only difference is that, the `set global tidb_rc_read_check_ts=on;` variable is configured to reduce TSO requests.
+Compared with Scenario 5, the application configuration remains the same.
+The only difference is that the `set global tidb_rc_read_check_ts=on;` variable is configured to reduce TSO requests.

 ### Performance analysis

 #### Dashboard

-The flame chart of TiDB CPU does not have any significant changes.
+The flame chart of the TiDB CPU does not have any significant changes.

 - ExecutePreparedStmt cpu = 22% cpu time = 8.4s